Alhasnad/GrasshopperSticks/README.md

-This getrepository will contain data and code related to understanding grasshopper microhabitat use.
+This gitrepository will contain data and code related to understanding grasshopper microhabitat use. we will look at temp, distance to stream, shadevssun, time of day, time of season